cjwe/pokedex/README.md

 #### Features
 - Loads data from external API ([PokéAPI](https://pokeapi.co/))
-- View a list of 150 Pokémon
+- Displays a list of 150 Pokémon
 - User action prompts a modal with details over Pokémon item.

 #### Technologies Used